-We help EU citizens to secure their rights in the UK post-Brexit and play a full and active part in their communities.
+We believe every EU citizen in the UK should be aware of their rights and be able to play a full and active part in their community.

-To provide information, advice, training and education to individuals, organisations and communities.
+To provide information, advice, training and education to individuals, organisation and communities.

 Whether you are an EU citizen or represent an organisation working with EU citizens, don’t hesitate to contact us.

-Our work is made possible from grant funding from the organisations below.
+Our work has been made possible from grand funding from the organisations below.